jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/elasticity.md

 G &= \frac{E}{2}(1 + \nu)
 \end{split}$$

-"(on circle, with sign convention)" holds true because the radius, $R$ of [[Mohrs-Circle]] is $\sigma_{1} = - \sigma_{1}$.
+"(on circle, with sign convention)" holds true because the radius, $R$ of [Mohr's Circle](../engr-727-001-advanced-mechanics-of-materials/mohrs-circle.md) is $\sigma_{1} = - \sigma_{1}$.
 Some of these relationships are not limited to [[pure-shear]], because $E, G \text{and} \nu$ are material properties.

-Expressing three-dimensional stress is important, but can be achieved with tensor notation.
+Expressing three-dimensional stress is important, but can be achieved with [tensor notation](tensor-notation.md).
-Analysis of stress states can be reduced from three to two dimensions if assuming [[plane-stress]] (zero stress in third axis) or [[plane-strain]] (zero strain in third axis).
+Analysis of #stress-state can be reduced from three to two dimensions if assuming [plane stress](../engr-727-001-advanced-mechanics-of-materials/plane-stress.md) (zero stress in third axis) or [plane strain](../engr-727-001-advanced-mechanics-of-materials/plane-strain.md) (zero strain in third axis).
-This simplified analysis can be transformed to desired stress states by equations or [[Mohrs-Circle]].
+This simplified analysis can be transformed to desired #stress-state by equations or [Mohr's Circle](../engr-727-001-advanced-mechanics-of-materials/mohrs-circle.md).
-Recall that [[Mohrs-Circle]] is a graphical representation of all possible stress states, but it must be drawn accurately that trigonometric functions might be used effectively.
+Recall that [Mohr's Circle](../engr-727-001-advanced-mechanics-of-materials/mohrs-circle.md) is a graphical representation of all possible stress states, but it must be drawn accurately that trigonometric functions might be used effectively.

 ## Atomic Bonds

 ### Introduction
 What preceded was continuum elasticity.
-What follows is observing the previously explored behaviors at the atomistic level.
+What follows is observing the previously explored behaviors at the #atomistic-length-scale.
 These behaviors determine the way force, stress, and strain occur.
 Characterizing these behaviors informs the results of bond strength in materials: we focus on metals.
 There exist competing behaviors of attraction and repulsion.

-Continuum looks and homogeneous units wherein stress states are described without knowing the exact material makeup.
+#continuum-length-scale looks at #homogeneous units wherein #stress-state is described without knowing the exact material makeup.
-Here, we can continue to ignore anisotropic conditions, but must observe the source of elasticity: atomic bonds.
+Here, we can continue to ignore #anisotropic conditions, but must observe the source of elasticity: #atomic-bonds.
-Strength of bonds determined by electronic characteristics, but can be influenced by external conditions: heat, magnetic fields, etcetera.
+Strength of #atomic-bonds determined by electronic characteristics, but can be influenced by external conditions: heat, magnetic fields, etcetera.

 | ![](../../../attachments/engr-839-001-mechanical-metallurgy/electronic_bonds_simplified_210908_195046_EST.png) |
 |:--:|